-- La Nova Beach: Located in the center of Rosas, this beach consists of 550 meters of very fine sand alongside shallow, transparent waters, making it the perfect place for families with children or friends seeking to do water sports.
-Moreover, the beach boasts a huge variety of services, such as an aid station, bathrooms, an access ramp for individuals with disabilities, sun bed rental, sunshades, paddle boats, volleyball nets, etc. At La Nova Beach everything is provided to make your day as comfortable as possible.
+- La Nova Beach: Located in the center of Rosas, this beach consists of 550 meters of very fine sand alongside shallow, transparent waters.
+It is the perfect place for families with children or friends seeking to do water sports.
+Moreover, the beach boasts a huge variety of services, such as an aid station, bathrooms, an access ramp for individuals with disabilities, sunbed rental, sunshades, paddle boats, volleyball nets, etc. At La Nova Beach everything is provided to make your day as comfortable as possible.

-- Els Palangrers Beach: This pretty little beach is located 1 km from the city center of Rosas and features 140 meters of fine sand.
+- Els Palangrers Beach: This pretty little beach is located 1 km from the city center of Rosas.
+It features 140 meters of fine sand.
 The sea-bed is beautiful and natural, with a sandy and rocky bottom.

 Activities in Rosas

-Although the fact, that the city is more that 3 000 year old, you won´t find much history there.
-Except the lighthouse, enjoy the visit of Casa Mallol, built in 1906 and used as a town hall in the past.
-For history and archeology lovers, there are some spots worth to visit, such as the ruins of Trinitat castle and remains of the Visigoth campsite.
+Although the fact, that the city is more than 3 000 years old, you won´t find much history there.
+Except for the lighthouse, enjoy the visit of Casa Mallol, built in 1906 and used as a town hall in the past.
+For history and archaeology lovers, there are some spots worth visiting, such as the ruins of Trinitat castle and the remains of the Visigoth campsite.

 A large variety of activities is always available in this fantastic town.
-For further information, please take a look to Rosas city website.
-Take a look also on our blog and guide to gain inspiration for your next trip!
+For further information, please take a look at Rosas city WEBSITE.
+Take a look also on our BLOG to gain inspiration for your next trip!

 How to get there:

-- Bus: From Barcelona´s “Estacio del Nord”, there are buses that go to Rosas, two per days and it takes 2h15.
-The price for a bus ticket is around 20€.
+- By bus: From Barcelona´s “Estacio del Nord”, there are buses that go to Rosas, two per days and it takes 2h15.
+The price of a bus ticket is around 20€.

-- Train: There aren´t any direct trains to Rosas from Barcelona.
+- By train: There aren´t any direct trains to Rosas from Barcelona.
 The closest station is in Figueres which is approximately 20km from Rosas.
-So from Figueres you can take buses to reach Rosas.
+So from Figueres, you can take buses to reach Rosas.
 The price for a ticket is around 12€ and 16€ and it takes between 1h40 and 2h15.